chyroshan066/pathivara-dental/README.md

 ## 📝 License

-This project is proprietary software developed specifically for Pradhan Dental Clinic.
+This project is proprietary software developed specifically for Pathivara Dental Care and Implant Centre.

 ---

 **Built with ❤️ for Gurung BBQ**

 *For any questions or support regarding this website, contact **[chyroshan066](https://github.com/chyroshan066)**.*

-slhsgag